zcecz/SchoolProject1/README.md

 # SchoolProject1
-Showcase work for a school event
+Showcase work for a school event <br />
+Every html file is necessary to have functional links <br />
-THIS IS NOT A FINISHED SITE!
+THIS IS NOT A FINISHED SITE! <br />